 Welcome to the Shire of Quairading Annual Report (2022-2023).
-I am pleased to table the achievements and challenges of our small local government, both of which have been significant over the past 12 months.
+I am pleased to table the achievements and challenges of our small local government, both of which have been significant over engagement initiative.
+Rather than wait for the mechanisms to ensure regular and consistent two-way communications with our community.